This is an oldie but it’s that time of year when it can come in handy so I dig it out and refresh it.

 I have previously published a post about winter cycling kit that you can read here.
 But I thought I would update that with the following:

-Over the past two weeks the temperature has definitely dropped and this has called for additional layers as well as commuting into the office in the dark again.
+Over the past two weeks the temperature has definitely dropped and this has called for additional layers as well as it being darker in the morning and evening too – gone are those sunset evening rides for sure!
 Here are my top kit picks for winter:

 Gillet – I have a gilet from BioRacer and it is one of my most favourite pieces of my cycling kit.
 Great as an extra layer especially when it is not cold enough for a winter jacket but as an addition to a jersey.
-My gilet is custom through my cycling club kit orders but are available on the BioRacer website also and priced at £90 here.
+My gilet is custom through my cycling club kit orders but are available on the BioRacer website also and priced at £90 usually but currently half price! here.

 Base layer – I am a fan of the Craft FuseKnit top, which I reviewed for Healthy Living London and you can read here.
 I was gifted the top but have since purchased a second one.
 Really versatile item not just specific to cycling and I have used for running and hiking also.
-Currently on sale at Wiggle right now at £23.50.
+Currently on sale now too at Wiggle .

 Arm Warmers – again mine are custom through my cycling club kit orders but are available on the BioRacer website also.
 Another great piece for layering that are easy to put on and remove.
 The technology from BioRacer means that water beads off these.
 They are priced at £25 per pair and can be found here.

-Hat – going back to cold ears, if I find a headband doesn’t cut it then a warm cycling hat it is and although not cheap at £60, I have a Rapha ‘deep winter’ hat that is just amazing and can be found here!
+Hat – going back to cold ears, if I find a headband doesn’t cut it then a warm cycling hat it is and although not cheap at £60, I have a Rapha ‘deep winter’ hat that is just amazing but sadly no longer sold although I have seen a very similar one from BioRacer that is £45 and can be seen here!
 Another new item in my kit list is the new BioRacer hat that is £25 and can be found here.